 In the evaluated configuration, the devices are placed in Network Device Protection Profile (NDPP) mode.
+NDPP mode is a configuration setting.

 1.5.1.2 TOE Boundary

 The SonicWall appliances are designed to filter traffic based on a set of rules created by a system administrator.
 The audit server provides a platform for sorting and viewing the log files that are produced by the appliance.
 Figure 1 below illustrates the physical boundary of the overall solution and ties together all of the administrative components of the TOE and the constituents of the operational environment.